GEOMEAN

 number2 (Optional) | Additional numbers or ranges of values for which you want to calculate the geometric mean.
 Up to 255 arguments can be provided. |

-Consider a scenario where you have sales data for a product showing growth rates of 20%, 15%, and 25% in consecutive quarters.
-To determine the average quarterly growth rate using the geometric mean, input the formula: =GEOMEAN(1.2, 1.15, 1.25).
-This computation reveals the overall average growth rate for the product over the specified periods.
+If you need to calculate the average quarterly growth rate for a product with sales growth rates of 20%, 15%, and 25% in consecutive quarters, use the formula: =GEOMEAN(1.2, 1.15, 1.25).
+This provides the overall average growth rate for the product during these quarters.

-Ensure that the values provided to the GEOMEAN function are all positive.
-Negative values or zeros can lead to errors in calculating the geometric mean.
-It is also important to interpret the geometric mean in the context of growth rates, as it represents the relative average growth across the dataset.
+Make sure all values you provide to the GEOMEAN function are positive.
+Negative values or zeros can cause errors when calculating the geometric mean.
+Consider the context of growth rates when interpreting the geometric mean, as it reflects the relative average growth across your dataset.

 While the AVERAGE function calculates the arithmetic mean by summing values and dividing by the count, the GEOMEAN function computes the geometric mean by multiplying values and taking the nth root, where n is the count of values.
 The GEOMEAN function is suited for calculating average growth rates over multiple periods.